OsKaR31415/cours/tags to add - notes to organize.md

 > [!missing] notes without tags
 > ```dataview
-> LIST FROM -"daily" AND -"informatique" AND -"templates" AND -"sources" AND -"__sekund__" AND -"gists"
+> LIST FROM -"daily" AND -"informatique" AND -"templates" AND -"sources" AND -"__sekund__" AND -"gists" AND -"blog" AND -"kanban"
 > WHERE !file.tags
 > ```